ECLIPSE108/jekyll-now/mc.md

 ## Survival World

+Vanilla survival.
+Difficulty is set to hard.

 Use `/warp survival` to teleport to the survival world spawn.

 ## Creative World

+A creative flat-grass world.
+Fire spread, natural mob spawning, and dimensions are disabled.

 Use `/warp creative` to teleport to the creative world spawn.

 ## PVP World

+Fight against other players.

 Use `/warp pvp` to teleport to the PVP world.